-Police responding to 'serious incident' in Ngatea, Waikato - man found injured
+Man dies after police respond to 'serious incident' in Ngatea, Waikato

 Police would not say any more about the circumstances of the incident.

-However, the NZ Transport Agency is reporting the incident to be a serious crash.
+The NZ Transport Agency earlier reported the incident to be a serious crash.